j-baconator/j-baconator.github.io/_posts/2018-08-03-pinch-of-pixels-and-a-dash-of-code.md

 ---
 layout: post
-title: What is a Technista?
+title: Pinch of Pixels and a Dash of Code
 author: Julie Bacon
 date:   2018-08-03 11:00:00 -04:00
 categories: code